Exercises For Injuries

 This is one treatment options for people with stage 4 severe osteoarthritis of the knee.
 During this surgery, a surgeon cuts the bone above or below the knee to shorten it, lengthen it, or change its alignment.

-This surgery shifts the weight of your body away from the points of the bone where the greatest bone spur growth and bone damage has occurred.
+This surgery shifts the weight of your body away from the points of the bone where the greatest bone spur growth and then bone damage has occurred.
 However, this surgery is more often done in younger patients.

 3. Total Knee Replacement or Arthoplasty